 Vision, hearing and reaction times begin to slightly lag over the years and coming to grips with this may lead to fear that one day you won’t be able to drive anymore.
-So, rather than living in denial and waiting for this to inevitably happen, be proactive and take a senior-driver improvement course.
+So, rather than living in denial and waiting for this to inevitably happen, be proactive and look for driving refresher courses for seniors!
 Not only will this hone your skills as a older driver, it will also save you a lot of money on insurance rates, as it will prove that you have stayed on top of being a responsible driver.

 According to CBS News, one in five drivers will be over the age of 65 within the next 15 years, so senior-driver improvement courses are going to become more common.